dtanzer/typetactoe/Steps.md

     const wl = withLeft(emptyCols, 'X', 'LEFT');
     //const wl2 = withLeft(wl, 'O', 'LEFT'); <-- compiler error: has already been set

+But I didn't manage to implement the whole setting code (rows and columns) like that.
+And even if it was possible, it would become quite complicated.
+Fortunately, there's another way to achieve it (which is quite complicated in a different way)...

 Also, the following is **not** possilbe:

     const withColumn = <CD extends ColumnData, C extends FreeColumns<CD>, P extends Player>(columns: CD, player: P, col: C): SetColumn<CD, C, P> => {